 Three places not mentioned that are certainly worthy as very good off road biking areas in Nebraska;

 Camp Calvin Crest, Fremont

 All of these areas offer great riding.
 Wildcat Hills is more difficult, but beautiful scenery as you look down on Scottsbluff and the surrounding area.
 Wilderness Park is not difficult, as I mentioned in an earlier article on our site, but a longer ride out and back, and conveniently located to Lincolnites.
-Calvin Crest is subject to days that it is open.
+Calvin Crest is subject to days and weather that it is open.
 Call ahead.
 Any of these, if you go out on a weekday, traffic is considerably less on the trails.